jovesoncosta/streaming-data-pipeline-kafka-spark-airflow/README.md

 Date: November 2025

 🎯 Objective
 This project implements an end-to-end streaming data pipeline that captures, processes, and stores public events from the GitHub API in real-time.
-The objective is to demonstrate a robust, scalable, and fault-tolerant architecture built with industry-standard open-source tools.
+The objective is to demonstrate a robust, scalable, and fault-tolerant architecture built with industry-standard open-source tools, orchestrated with Docker.

 Data is processed and stored in a Data Lake in Parquet format, ready for analysis.

 🏛️ Solution Architecture
-This architecture uses a decoupled streaming flow where Kafka acts as a central "buffer" to ensure fault tolerance.
-All services are orchestrated via Docker Compose.
+This architecture uses a decoupled streaming flow where Kafka acts as a central "buffer" (or queue) to ensure fault tolerance.
+All services are orchestrated via Docker Compose for easy execution and portability.
+The data flows in real-time from the source (GitHub API) to the aggregated Data Lake, ready for analysis.

-The data flow works in 6 steps:
+The flow works in 6 steps:

 Orchestration (Airflow): An Apache Airflow DAG is scheduled to run every 5 minutes.